WPMedia/delete-github-package-versions/README.md

 # Delete old packages

+> ℹ️ **_NOTE:_** This package is no longer maintained nor used by Arc XP themes repos.
+It was originally created to target GitHub Packages starting from older versions to newer ones.
+This was forked from another library [whose issue](https://github.com/SmartsquareGmbH/delete-old-packages/issues/15) focuses on this reverse chronological functionality.

 Github action for deleting old versions of packages in the Github package registry.

 This is very similar to [actions/delete-package-versions](https://github.com/actions/delete-package-versions) but targets a different use case.

 The action works by getting at most 20 packages with at most the oldest 100 versions of each, applying the filters (see table below) on them and then deleting the matching versions.

 > If you have more than 100 versions and none of the 100 oldest versions match, no packages will be deleted!
 Note: If you are looking for the 100 newest version matches, use `version-query-order` first.